tatianegercina/FinTech/03-Projects/Project-02/PresentationRequirements.md

 * [ ] Be at least 8 to 10 minutes long (check with the instructor for the official presentation time).

-* [ ] Describe the core message, or hypothesis, for your project.
+* [ ] Describe the core message, or hypothesis, of your project.

 * [ ] Describe the predictive model chosen and why it was chosen.